 Click here to read the full article.

-“Our Class of 2006 motto was ‘Be the change you want to see in the world.’
+“Our class motto was ‘Be the change you want to see in the world.’
 My education, both spiritual and academic, at Viz gave me the confidence to travel the world, to appreciate different cultures, and to be a leader for change in some of the most under-served parts of the world.”

 – Tricia Wilbur Akers ’06

 Tricia Wilbur Akers ’06 served in the Peace Corps as an environmental health volunteer in Panama.
 She constructed composting latrines and trained her community’s water committee on health and sanitation issues, while also helping to coordinate a youth leadership seminar that addressed issues such as self-esteem, self-image, HIV/AIDS prevention, and teen pregnancy.
 Since returning from Panama, Tricia has continued to work with water and sanitation in developing countries.
 Now working at the Centers for Disease Control and Prevention (CDC) in Atlanta, she has traveled to Ethiopia, Ghana, and Burkina Faso to evaluate latrines and water quality testing methods.

 “Attending Visitation Academy for high school was a wonderful experience, and many things stand out about my Viz education.
 Of course the outstanding education I received is something I am appreciative of.
 The friendships I formed with some truly amazing, intelligent, driven women I cherish dearly.
 Viz’s inspiring and nourishing environment had a large impact on my desire to pursue a career in medicine and more importantly instilled in me the courage to become a physician.
 I greatly value the gentle virtues emphasized in my Visitation education most importantly kindness.
 The confidence that a Viz education gives its students has fueled me to be the best advocate I can be for my patients, and for that I am incredibly grateful.”